Linus4/eldritchinstinct/main.typ

     - breaking open a door.]
 )

-The Agenda Die explodes - meaning every time you roll a 6, you immediately roll an additional Agenda Die and subtract its value from the Agenda Clock as well.
+The Agenda Die explodes - meaning every time you roll a 6, you immediately roll an additional Agenda Die and subtract its result from the Agenda Clock as well.

 When the Agenda Clock is reduced to 0 exactly, bump it back up to 3.

-When the Agenda Clock is bumped or reduced to 3 exactly, you either see a glimpse of the horror or a foreshadowing event for the next complication.
+When the Agenda Clock is bumped up or reduced to 3 exactly, you either see a glimpse of the horror or a foreshadowing event for the next complication.

 It is totally acceptable to delay the complication or foreshadowing for a little while to fit the scenario.